Fellows Class of 2017

 Texas A & M University

+Dr. Adam E. Barry currently serves as Chair and Associate Professor of the Division of Health Education, and Associate Department Head of the Department of Health & Kinesiology at Texas A&M University.
 Dr. Barry is a health behavior social scientist, with specific training and expertise in alcohol use, alcohol-induced impairment, and intoxication.
 Barry's research spans a variety of content areas associated with the assessment and measurement alcohol-related behaviors, such as impaired driving and intoxication, protective behavioral strategies to minimize intoxication, and measurement of alcohol-related behaviors (i.e., use of single-item scales, visual cues of intoxication).
-His research examining impaired driving has been previously funded by national entities such as the American Automobile Association (AAA) Foundation for Traffic Safety.
-In addition, he also specializes in the health of student service members/veterans in higher education.
-For example, he has served as Principal Investigator on an NIAAA funded grant that explores whether student veterans' alcohol-related cognitions and patterns of use differ from those of their non-military peers, as well as whether they also experience a greater proportion of negative outcomes (mental health, social, and academic) as a result of their alcohol use.
+His research has been previously funded by the National Institute on Alcohol Abuse and Alcoholism and American Automobile Association (AAA) Foundation for Traffic Safety.

 Barry's work has garnered both national and international attention.
 He has been a featured guest on prominent live television news programs in the United States, such as CNN, as well as the Canadian national news program CTV.
 Online and print media outlets such as the New York Times, The Atlantic, Los Angeles Times, and NBC News have also featured his work.